aclaf/flagrant/docs/explanation/argument-files.md

 Arguments specified directly on the command line after an argument file override values from that file.
 The invocation `app @base.args --output=custom.txt` will use `custom.txt` for output even if `base.args` contains `--output=default.txt`, because the command-line argument appears later in the argument stream.
 Conversely, `app --output=custom.txt @base.args` results in the file's output setting taking effect if it specifies one.

-Multiple argument files can be specified, and they're processed in the order they appear.
+multiple argument files can be specified, and they're processed in the order they appear.
 The command `app @base.args @overrides.args` loads base configuration first, then applies overrides.
 If both files specify the same option, the value from `overrides.args` wins because it appears later in the expanded argument list.

 This precedence model is simple, predictable, and matches user expectations from shell argument processing.
 It requires no special handling for argument files; they're simply another source of arguments that participate in normal parsing.